 Chainer provides basic FunctionNode implementations in the chainer.functions package.
 Most of them are wrapped by plain Python functions, which users should use.

 Note: As of v1.5, the concept of parameterized functions are gone, and they are replaced by corresponding Link implementations.
-They are still put in the functions namespace for backward compatibility, though it is strongly recommended to use them via the chainer.links package.
+They are found in the links namespace.

 2.4.1 Activation functions